wonjininfo/cnn-dailymail/README.md

+## \[Warning] This code is modified from original code for personal purpose.
+Please use original code if you wish to reproduce performances of PGN

 This code produces the non-anonymized version of the CNN / Daily Mail summarization dataset, as used in the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/pdf/1704.04368.pdf)*.
 It processes the dataset into the binary format expected by the [code](https://github.com/abisee/pointer-generator) for the Tensorflow model.

 **Python 3 version**: This code is in Python 2.
 If you want a Python 3 version, see [@becxer's fork](https://github.com/becxer/cnn-dailymail/).